albar965/littlenavmap-manual/src/en/AIRSPACELOAD.rst

 Airspace Formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*Little Navmap* can read three airspace formats from a user defined directory.
+*Little Navmap* can read three airspace formats from an user defined directory.

 See :ref:`airspace-source` for more information on airspace sources.